 Love must be put into action.

 As I watched the footage and listened to Mother Teresa’s words, something deep in my heart moved.
 It felt like a 10,000 pound boulder shifting.
 Tears welled up in my eyes.
-I was changed.
+I was changed. (you can find this section in the film around minute 55)

 In that moment – in less than 2 minutes – I was shown my life’s purpose.
 I was to be a vehicle for God’s Love on Earth.
 I wasn’t religious – I wasn’t even sure what “God” or “Love” even meant – but I knew what I needed to do.
 There was no way after that point that I could choose anything else in life.
 After that point, I couldn’t even imagine doing something else.